Last updated on March 18, 2026

 #19.
 Preston, the Vanisher

-Preston, the Vanisher is a lovely play on a magician pulling a rabbit from a hat, but this bunny offers much more than smoke and mirrors.
+Preston, the Vanisher is a lovely play on a magician pulling a bunny from a hat, but this rabbit commander offers much more than smoke and mirrors.
 These Illusions offer plenty of value in one of the best colors for flickering creatures but it takes very little to turn Preston into a combo machine with a few cards like Felidar Guardian and Restoration Angel.

 #18.
 Ashaya, Soul of the Wild

-Ashaya, Soul of the Wild turns your team into a Forest, with devastating results for your opponents.
-It’s fantastic with landfall.
+Ashaya, Soul of the Wild turns your team into a forest, with devastating results for your opponents.
+It’s fantastic with landfall cards.
 Each nontoken creature you play triggers cards like Scute Swarm and Greensleeves, Maro-Sorcerer for board presence, but Ashaya’s also a combo engine.
 Cards like Ley Weaver and Argothian Elder generate infinite mana in a snap for spells like Finale of Devastation and Genesis Wave.

 #17.
 Zada, Hedron Grinder